asagrekin/GamesInOne/reports/Week4Report.md

 High Level Goal: Begin to have a functioning interaction with the database.
 Storing, deleting, and retrieving games that are within the database.

 ### Frontend:
-Created a simple window that contains a row for a game, containing an image-holder, text-holder, and a button.
-On click, the button will indicate the game is running.
+Created an add game screen to the UI, it is displayed when the user click on the "Add game" button.

-High Level Goal: Application is able to handle user interaction, and perform changes when trying to add a new game
+High Level Goal: Application is able to create a new game row based on what has been entered by the user in the add game screen.

 ### Database:
 Last Week's Goal: Initial database is working (can store platforms as objects in the database, and has a list of game and platform names).